marko-js/marko/docs/components.md

 #### More details

 The first parameter `name` is used to allow update handlers (e.g. `update_foo(newValue)`) to handle the state transition for the specific state property that was marked as dirty.
 The second parameter `value` is used as the new value that is given to update handlers.
 Because `setStateDirty()` always bypasses all property equality checks, this parameter is optional.
 If not given or equal to the old value, the old value will be used for the update handler.
-It is important to know, that the given parameters do not affect how or if `setStateDirty()` rerenderes a component; they are only considered as additional information to update handlers.
+It is important to know, that the given parameters do not affect how or if `setStateDirty()` rerenders a component; they are only considered as additional information to update handlers.

 _example.js_